Orthogonal Representation Learning for Estimating Causal Quantities: EXPERIMENTS

 \underline{\textbf{Results.}} Tables \ref{tab:acic2016-setting-a} and \ref{tab:hcmnist-setting-a} show the results for the ACIC 2016 datasets and the HC-MNIST dataset, where, due to high-dimensionality, it is reasonable to assume the low-dimensional manifold hypothesis.
 We find that the \ORlearners outperform the baseline representation learning networks due to their Neyman-orthogonality.
-Furthermore, the \ORlearners with $V = \hat{\Phi}(X)$ outperform the standards Neyman-orthogonal learners (namely, with $V = X/X^*$) for CAPOs/CATE estimation.
-This confirms: \emph{using the pre-trained representation for the target model input $V = \hat{\Phi}(X)$ is more effective than training the representation network from scratch at the second stage}.
-In Appendix~\ref{app:experiments}, we provide \textbf{additional results} for (i)~the synthetic dataset (where the low-dimensional manifold hypothesis cannot be assumed) and (ii)~the IHDP and HC-MNIST datasets (where we compare the \ORlearners with the non-neural Neyman-orthogonal learners).
-Therein, we confirm our theory: (i)~as expected, both $V = \hat{\Phi}(X)$ and $V = X/X^*$ perform similarly, and (ii)~\ORlearners outperform non-neural learners.
+Furthermore, the \ORlearners with $V = \hat{\Phi}(X)$ outperform the standard Neyman-orthogonal learners (namely, with $V = X/X^*$) for CAPOs/CATE estimation.
+This confirms that \emph{using the pre-trained representation for the target model input $V = \hat{\Phi}(X)$ is more effective than training the representation network from scratch at the second stage}.
+Furthermore, Table~\ref{tab:ihdp-setting-a-full} shows the results for the IHDP dataset.
+Here, we report the absolute performance of different methods: non-neural Neyman-orthogonal learners instantiated with XGBoost \citep{chen2015xgboost} (with S-/T-learners for the first-stage models); plug-in representation learning methods; and the OR-learners used with the pre-trained representations $V = \hat{\Phi}(X)$.
+We see that the OR-learners improve over other non-neural Neyman-orthogonal learners: This was expected as \emph{the potential outcomes for the IHDP dataset are defined via the low-dimensional manifold of the covariate space}.
+In Appendix~\ref{app:experiments}, we also provide \textbf{additional results} for (i)~the synthetic dataset (where the low-dimensional manifold hypothesis cannot be assumed) and (ii)~the HC-MNIST dataset (where we compare the \ORlearners with the non-neural Neyman-orthogonal learners).
+This confirms our theory: (i)~as expected, both $V = \hat{\Phi}(X)$ and $V = X/X^*$ perform similarly, and (ii)~\ORlearners outperform non-neural learners.

 { $\blacksquare$}~\textbf{Setting} \circledred{2}.
-Here, we study how the \ORlearners compare with the representation networks trained with the balancing constraint and varying amounts of balancing strength $\alpha$.
+Here, we want to verify our finding that the balancing constraint only helps when the “low overlap – low heterogeneity” inductive bias can be assumed.
+For that, we study how the \ORlearners compare with the representation networks trained with the balancing constraint and varying amounts of balancing strength $\alpha$.
 We consider both invertible (TARFlow, CFRFlow, CFRFlow-ISW, and BWCFRFlow) and non-invertible (CFR, BNN, RCFR, CFR-ISW, and BWCFR) representation networks.